 Interested in sharing data in the TAM Data Consortium?
 Or maybe you’d like to collaborate in the use of your data?
 Here are the next steps:

 - Meet with TAM staff to discuss dataset and, if applicable, interest in collaboration

 - Work with your IRB to obtain clearance to share data while protecting human subjects

 - With TAM’s assistance, prepare the data set and data key for sharing or collaboration

-- With templates provided by TAM, provide sufficient details about your study such that an investigator unfamiliar with the work could complete a secondary analyses and draft a manuscript.
+- With templates provided by TAM, provide sufficient details about your study such that an investigator unfamiliar with the work could complete a secondary analysis and draft a manuscript